jrjturnbull/MPhys/README.md

 - **covariance.py**: the main python script for this project
 - **extract_theory.py**: extracts theory_central values from the various computed validphys tables
 - **generate_combined.py**: merges data from different experiments (compatible with covariance.py)
+- **output.py**: generates graphical output files for the supplied root
 - **run_all.sh**: runs the entire project (so far) for the deweighted (non-iterated) data files